top of page

 From the outside, things look calm and cooperative.
 From the inside, leadership starts to feel effortful.

 Decisions take longer.
 Accountability blurs.
-You become a quiet bottleneck.
-Not because you control too much, but because you carry too much.
+You become a quiet bottleneck, not because you control too much, but because you carry too much.
+And the further up the organisation you sit, the more expensive that carrying becomes, because it ripples outward in ways that are difficult to trace back to their source.

 People-pleasing is not weakness.
 It is a strength used beyond its limits.

-When approval becomes the reference point — even subtly — leaders start negotiating their position internally.
+When approval becomes the reference point, even subtly, even without full awareness, leaders start negotiating their position internally.
 They manage reactions instead of standing in direction.
-Over time, that drains capacity and limits impact.
+They soften what needs to be said, delay what needs to be decided, and absorb what the system should carry for itself.
+Over time, that drains capacity and limits impact in ways that are difficult to diagnose, precisely because they look so much like conscientiousness.

 That's not a softer form of leadership.
 It's a more grounded one.

-The shift away from people-pleasing is not behavioural first.
-It’s positional.
+The move away from people-pleasing is not behavioural first.
+It's positional.

 • Decisions become clearer, even when unpopular

-• Conflict resolves faster because it’s addressed earlier
+• Conflict resolves faster because it gets addressed earlier

 • Teams step into more ownership instead of waiting